kbongco/Logs-Analysis/README.md

 ```
 CREATE view total_reqs AS SELECT date(time) AS date, COUNT(*)
-AS requests FROM log GROUP BY date ORDER BY request;
+AS requests FROM log GROUP BY date ORDER BY requests;
 ```

 ```